zanreal-labs/legal/en/legal/privacy.md

 ---
 title: Privacy Policy
-description: At ZanReal Labs, we respect customers' need for privacy.
+description: At ZanReal, we respect customers' need for privacy.
 We offer our Sites and Services (defined below) to customers and users either directly or via a reseller.
 categories: [gdpr, privacy, ccpa, pipeda, data-protection, cookies, marketing, analytics, ai]
 ---

-At ZanReal Labs, we respect customers' need for privacy.
+At ZanReal, we respect customers' need for privacy.
 We offer our Sites and Services (defined below) to customers and users either directly or via a reseller.
 Where we refer to our "Customers" in this Privacy Notice, we refer to customers that have entered into an agreement with us or our resellers to use the Services (each, an "Agreement").
 Each Customer's respective website users or applicable visitors are referred to as their "End Users."

 By using or accessing our Sites and Services in any manner, you accept the practices and policies outlined in this Privacy Notice and you acknowledge that we may process and share your information.

-## About ZanReal Labs Products and Services
+## About ZanReal Products and Services

-ZanReal Labs is a comprehensive technology service provider offering software development, marketing services, remote IT support, SEO optimization, and UI/UX design solutions.
+ZanReal is a comprehensive technology service provider offering software development, marketing services, remote IT support, SEO optimization, and UI/UX design solutions.
 Our full-service approach combines cloud-native platforms for building and deploying modern applications with professional services that help businesses grow their digital presence and optimize their technology infrastructure.

 Our software development services include custom application development, web platform creation, and cloud infrastructure solutions.
 Our marketing services encompass digital marketing campaigns, SEO optimization, and performance analytics.
 We provide remote IT support to help businesses maintain their technology systems, and our UI/UX design services ensure optimal user experiences across digital touchpoints.

-ZanReal Labs provides the tools, workflows, cloud infrastructure, and professional expertise businesses need to build, deploy, scale, and maintain high-performance websites, applications, and digital marketing presence.
+ZanReal provides the tools, workflows, cloud infrastructure, and professional expertise businesses need to build, deploy, scale, and maintain high-performance websites, applications, and digital marketing presence.
 Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, AI-powered integrations, marketing automation, and IT support systems.

 ## Applicability

-This Privacy Notice ("Notice") explains ZanReal Labs practices regarding the collection, use, disclosure, and processing of your information; the rights and choices you may have with respect to such information; how you may contact us; and how we protect your information when you:
+This Privacy Notice ("Notice") explains ZanReal practices regarding the collection, use, disclosure, and processing of your information; the rights and choices you may have with respect to such information; how you may contact us; and how we protect your information when you:

-1. Visit ZanReal Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal Labs affiliated websites, such as blogs, community discussions, forums, and social media platforms (collectively our "Sites");
+1. Visit ZanReal websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal affiliated websites, such as blogs, community discussions, forums, and social media platforms (collectively our "Sites");

-2. Access or use the products, services, and any related applications offered by ZanReal Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal Labs technology, including our web-based platforms and professional services, (collectively, the "Services") as a Customer or authorized user, including but not limited to:
+2. Access or use the products, services, and any related applications offered by ZanReal, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal technology, including our web-based platforms and professional services, (collectively, the "Services") as a Customer or authorized user, including but not limited to:

     1. Software development services (custom applications, web platforms, cloud solutions);
     2. Marketing services (digital marketing campaigns, SEO optimization, performance analytics);